panther-labs/asana-ticket-router/sentry_asana/README.md

   - Login through the Pulumi CLI
     - `pulumi login`
     - See https://www.pulumi.com/docs/reference/cli/pulumi_login/ for instructions
-- Ensure AWS Access
+### AWS Access
-  - Ensure you have aws-vault setup and can execute AWS CLI commands against your dev account
+Ensure you have aws-vault setup and can execute AWS CLI commands against your dev account.
   - See https://www.notion.so/pantherlabs/Onboarding-ba183bf1483746d2acb027c21c5a17a5 for detailed instructions
   - Setup an alias for your aws-vault role assumption command
     - `alias dev="aws-vault exec dev-your-admin"`

-### Deploy to your dev account
+## Deploy to your dev account

-- Ensure that a `Pulumi.dev-<YOUR_STACKNAME>.yaml` Pulumi config file exists in the top level directory.
+Ensure that a `Pulumi.dev-<YOUR_STACKNAME>.yaml` Pulumi config file exists in the top level directory.
 If one does not exist, create the file.
 The config file should look identical to `Pulumi.sentry-asana.yaml` in its content, with correct values for the following:

 Example for `Pulumi.dev-nick-sentry.yaml`:
 ```